-We collect water samples from more than 70 popular coastal, river and lake recreation sites around the Bay of Plenty, weekly or bi-weekly throughout the summer swim season (24 October 2018 - 21 March 2019).
+We collect water samples from more than 70 popular coastal, river and lake recreation sites around the Bay of Plenty, weekly throughout the summer swim season from late October to the end of March.

 Regardless of health warning status:

 - You should avoid swimming for two to three days after heavy or prolonged rain.
 This is because the water can be contaminated by farm and urban run-off which takes some time to settle out or flush away.

 - Avoid swimming near potential sources of contamination such as flocks of birds, storm water or waste water outlets.

 - If you suspect an algal bloom is present, don't swim or take part in an activity that may result in accidental consumption or exposure to water affected by algal blooms.

 The water samples we collect are checked for faecal contamination (E. coli or Enterococci bacteria) and/or for toxin-forming algae (cyanobacteria).

 Our monitoring information is supplied to Toi Te Ora - Public Health who are responsible for issuing health warnings if unsafe levels of bacteria or toxic algae are detected.